ehsan11100/AdGuard/Configuration.md

      * `refuse_any` — Another DDoS protection mechanism.
 Requests of type ANY are rarely needed, so refusing to serve them mitigates against attackers trying to use your DNS as a reflection.
 Safe to disable if DNS server is not available from internet.
    * **Upstream DNS servers settings**
      * `upstream_dns` — List of upstream DNS servers.
+     * `upstream_dns_file` — Path to a file with the list of upstream DNS servers.
+If it is configured, the value of `upstream_dns` is ignored.
      * `bootstrap_dns` — List of DNS servers used for initial hostname resolution in case an upstream server name is a hostname.
      * `all_servers` — Enables parallel queries to all configured upstream servers to speed up resolving.
 If disabled, the queries are sent to each upstream server one-by-one and then sorted by RTT.
      * `fastest_addr` — Use Fastest Address algorithm.
 It finds an IP address with the lowest latency and returns this IP address in DNS response.